How to thicken and sweeten teriyaki sauce | Best ingredient options

 Then add about ¼ cup of water for each tablespoon of flour to make a thicker liquid.

-Rice flour is a healthier alternative to wheat flour, and it’s made of ground-up rice.
-As it cooks, it absorbs the liquid, and so it acts as a thickener for sauces.
+Rice flour is a healthier alternative to wheat flour and it’s made of ground-up rice.
+As it cooks, it absorbs the liquid and acts as a thickener for sauces.

-Brown sugar acts as a thickener because it contains molasses, and they become thick.
-Add two or more tablespoons of brown sugar to the teriyaki sauce while you heat it and watch it get thicker and sweeter.
+Brown sugar acts as a thickener because it contains molasses, and it becomes thick.
+Add 2 or more tablespoons of brown sugar to the teriyaki sauce while you heat it and watch it get thicker and sweeter.

 How to sweeten teriyaki sauce